-- 1. Remove any JSON applied escaping to produce an array of Unicode code points. - 2.
-Unicode Normalization [USA15] MUST NOT be applied at any point to either the JSON string or to the string it is to be compared against. - 3.
+- into a sequence of Unicode code points. - 2.
+Likewise, convert the string to be compared against into a sequence of Unicode code points. - 3.
+Unicode Normalization [USA15] MUST NOT be applied at any point to either the JSON string or to the string it is to be compared against. - 4.
 Comparisons between the two strings MUST be performed as a Unicode code point to code point equality comparison.
+(Note that values that originally used different Unicode encodings (UTF-8, UTF-16, etc.) may result in the same code point values.)